Book Sunday

 Book Sunday is a celebration that takes place in late May or early June.
 It marks the end of the formal school year and the beginning of the more relaxed summer sessions.

-In pre (and soon, post-) pandemic times, each child is presented with a book, appropriate to their age; from board books for the infants, through picture books, chapter books and young adult fare for the oldest students.
+Each child is presented with a book, appropriate to their age; from board books for the infants, through picture books, chapter books and young adult fare for the oldest students.
 The books are chosen with the themes of our SPICES in mind – Simplicity, Peace, Integrity, Community, Equality, and Stewardship.
+For years, Jackie Kosbob has been the genius behind the perfect book selections for the students – thank you, Jackie!

 Graduating seniors are given three books – a Bible, a copy of the Quaker Faith and Practice, and a copy of Strunk and White’s Elements of Style – as they head out into the world.

 Ed Leggett, a beloved Friend who passed away a few years ago, was a staunch supporter and benefactor of Book Sunday.
-It was very important to him that the graduating students receive special books of their choice – and – a copy of Strunk and White’s Elements of Style.
+It was very important to him that the graduating students receive a copy of Strunk and White’s Elements of Style.
 The Meeting planted a persimmon tree in his honor out by Oakdale School.
-Chrissie and Ed Devinney continue Ed Leggett’s legacy by underwriting the books for the graduating seniors.

 In 2020, members of the Religious Education Committee selected books, wrapped them in Fundana Bandana (large bandanas printed with an educational nature game) and delivered Book Sunday packages along with a gift certificate for ice cream to all the children of Goose Creek Friends Meeting.